kermitt2/delft/Readme.md

 #### Insult recognition

-A small experimental model for recognizing insults in Wikipedia comment (from the Kaggle _Wikipedia Toxic Comments_ dataset, only English).
+A small experimental model for recognizing insults in texts, based on the Wikipedia comment from the Kaggle _Wikipedia Toxic Comments_ dataset, English only.
+This uses a small dataset labelled manually.

+For training:

 > python3 insultTagger.py train

-By default training uses the whole train set, for n-folds training - which provides better and more stable accuracy, uses:
+By default training uses the whole train set, for n-folds training, which provides better and more stable accuracy, uses:

 > python3 insultTagger.py tag --fold-count 10